Devonta Freeman: 2017 season

 On August 9, 2017, Freeman signed a five-year, $41.25 million contract extension with the Falcons to become the highest paid running back in the NFL.

+During the season opener against the Chicago Bears, Freeman rushed 12 times for 37 yards and a touchdown in the 23–17 road victory.
+In the next game against the Packers, he recorded 19 carries for 84 yards and two touchdowns to go along with two receptions for 16 yards during the 34–23 victory.
+Freeman's first touchdown was the first ever touchdown in the history of Mercedes-Benz Stadium.
+The following week against the Lions, he recorded 21 carries for 106 yards and a touchdown to go along with three receptions for 32 yards in the 30–26 road victory.

+During a Week 4 23–17 loss to the Buffalo Bills, Freeman recorded 18 carries for 58 yards and a touchdown to go along with two receptions for 20 yards.
+Despite splitting carries with Tevin Coleman, he scored five rushing touchdowns in the first four games to lead the NFL.
+During Week 10 against the Cowboys, Freeman rushed twice for three yards before leaving the eventual 27–7 victory with a concussion and missed the next two games as a result.

-In Week 1, against the Chicago Bears, he was limited to 37 rushing yards on 12 carries but had a touchdown in the 23–17 victory.
-In Week 2, in the 34–23 victory over the Green Bay Packers, he had 84 rushing yards and two touchdowns in the first game in the new Mercedes-Benz Stadium.
-Freeman's first touchdown was the first ever touchdown in the history of the new stadium.
-In Week 3, against the Lions, he recorded 106 rushing yards and a touchdown.
-Though splitting carries with Tevin Coleman, he scored five rushing touchdowns in the first four games to lead the NFL.
-In Week 15, against the Tampa Bay Buccaneers, he had 22 carries for 126 yards and a touchdown in the 24–21 victory.
-In the regular season finale against the Panthers, he had 23 rushing yards, 85 receiving yards, and a receiving touchdown in the 22–10 victory.
-The Atlanta Falcons finished with a 10–6 record and made the playoffs.
-Overall, Freeman finished with 865 rushing yards, seven rushing touchdowns, 36 receptions, 317 receiving yards, and one receiving touchdown in the 2017 season.
-In the Wild Card Round, against the Los Angeles Rams, he had 66 rushing yards and a rushing touchdown in the 26–13 victory.
-In the Divisional Round, he had a receiving touchdown in the 15–10 loss to the Philadelphia Eagles.
-The touchdown marked Freeman's fifth consecutive postseason game with a touchdown.
-He was ranked 70th by his peers on the NFL Top 100 Players of 2018.
+During Week 14 against the Saints on Thursday Night Football, Freeman rushed 24 times for 91 yards and a touchdown in the 20–17 victory.
+In the next game against the Tampa Bay Buccaneers on Monday Night Football, he had 22 carries for 126 yards and a touchdown during the 24–21 road victory.
+During the regular season finale against the Panthers, he recorded 11 carries for 23 yards to go along with nine receptions for 85 yards and a touchdown in the 22–10 victory.

+Freeman finished the 2017 season with 196 carries for 865 yards and seven touchdowns to go along with 36 receptions for 317 yards and a touchdown in 14 games and starts.
+The Falcons finished third in the NFC South with a 10–6 record and qualified for the playoffs as the #6-seed.
+During the Wild Card Roundagainst the Los Angeles Rams, Freeman recorded 18 carries for 66 yards and a touchdown in the 26–13 road victory.
+In the Divisional Round against the eventual Super Bowl champion Philadelphia Eagles, he had seven rushing yards and five receptions for 26 yards and a touchdown during the 15–10 road loss, marking his fifth consecutive postseason game with a touchdown.
+Freeman was ranked 70th by his peers on the NFL Top 100 Players of 2018.